Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 It’s natural to feel angry or annoyed when things don’t feel fair.

-In fact, the physical sensations in our bodies which we recognise as resentment are how we know that something isn’t right.
+In fact, the physical sensations in our bodies that we recognise as resentment are how we know that something isn’t right.

 They’re how we know that something needs to change.